-- 3. Independent medical care: NCAA independent medical care legislation empowers team physicians and athletic trainers with final decision-making authority regarding the diagnosis, management and return-to-sport determinations for student-athletes, free from influence exerted by non-medical professionals such as coaches or athletic administrators. iii While other members of the institutional sports medicine team, and providers at host institutions and contracted third party providers, may work with the institutional health care providers in an integrative and consultative manner, the primary athletics health care providers (team physicians and athletic trainers) at the visiting team's institution are ultimately responsible when it comes to medical management and return-to-play decisions related to their traveling student-athletes.
-If an institution's primary athletics health care providers will not travel with a team to an away event, coaches and other staff will be expected to follow the protocols established by them prior to the trip.
-A visiting institution should consider whether existing travel policies and guidelines adequately account for independent medical care and decision making in the absence of institutional medical personnel.
-If an institution intends to rely on the care and decision making of the host institution or third party medical staff, the institution should consider clearly documenting that delegation of authority and the acknowledgement of responsibility by the host institution or third party, prior to the away event as part of the paperwork to be executed by the host institution.
-This type of written delegation and acknowledgement of authority would be interpreted as a delegation of the corresponding independent medical care authority of the visiting institution's or contracted third party's medical personnel such that the medical decision making of the host institution or third party medical providers should not be challenged by visiting team coaches or others. - 4.
-Equipment and supplies: The availability of adequate medical equipment and supplies at an away event will impact a visiting institution's ability to satisfy its medical care obligations.
-Accordingly, and whether sending its own staff or relying on third-party staffing, an institution should consider proactively coordinating with medical personnel at the host institution or third party provider to identify any specific equipment and supply needs that will not be met through the visiting team's travel practices.
-Similarly, because regulations related to the transport and dispensation of controlled substances can be nuanced and can vary from state to state, a visiting institution should consider careful review of applicable regulations to evaluate whether traveling medical staff or, if applicable, visiting institution medical personnel can properly accommodate visiting team pharmaceutical needs as intended. - 5.
+- 3. Independent medical care: NCAA independent medical care legislation empowers team physicians and athletic trainers with final decision-making authority regarding the diagnosis, management and return-to-sport determinations for student-athletes, free from influence exerted by non-medical professionals such as coaches or athletic administrators. iii While other members of the school's sports medicine team, and providers at host schools and contracted third party providers, may work with the school's health care providers in an integrative and consultative manner, the primary athletics health care providers (team physicians and athletic trainers) at the visiting team's school are ultimately responsible when it comes to medical management and return-to-play decisions related to their traveling student-athletes.
+If a school's primary athletics health care providers will not travel with a team to an away event, coaches and other staff will be expected to follow the protocols established by them prior to the trip.
+A visiting school should consider whether existing travel policies and guidelines adequately account for independent medical care and decision making in the absence of institutional medical personnel.
+If a school intends to rely on the care and decision making of the host school or third-party medical staff, the school should consider clearly documenting that delegation of authority and the acknowledgement of responsibility by the host school or third party, prior to the away event as part of the paperwork to be executed by the host school.
+This type of written delegation and acknowledgement of authority would be interpreted as a delegation of the corresponding independent medical care authority of the visiting school's or contracted third party's medical personnel such that the medical decision making of the host school or third-party medical providers should not be challenged by visiting team coaches or others. - 4.
+Equipment and supplies: The availability of adequate medical equipment and supplies at an away event will impact a visiting school's ability to satisfy its medical care obligations.
+Accordingly, and whether sending its own staff or relying on third-party staffing, a school should consider proactively coordinating with medical personnel at the host school or third-party provider to identify any specific equipment and supply needs that will not be met through the visiting team's travel practices.
+Similarly, because regulations related to the transport and dispensation of controlled substances can be nuanced and can vary from state to state, a visiting school should consider careful review of applicable regulations to evaluate whether traveling medical staff or, if applicable, visiting school medical personnel can properly accommodate visiting team pharmaceutical needs as intended. - 5.
 Confidentiality and consent to treat: Visiting team medical personnel should consider the types of student-athlete medical records and personal information that may be required at an away event in order to adequately satisfy medical care obligations.
-If access to for student-athletes at away events
+If access to necessary materials requires the visiting school to travel with student-athlete medical records or other confidential information, or to provide a host school or third-party provider with access to such information, it should consider whether and to what extent those activities may be impacted by applicable privacy regulations and obligations.
+Similarly, any visiting school that intends to rely on host school or third-party medical staff should consider whether its standard student-athlete consent to treat protocols adequately account for and permit those activities.